joshrp/moonlight-docs/Setup-Guide.md

 **iOS/tvOS client**

 If your device is running iOS/tvOS 13 or later, you can use Xbox One S and PS4 controllers with your device over Bluetooth.
 Moonlight supports all physical buttons on these controllers, including Select, L3, and R3.
-You can also still use MFi controllers if you want, but they may not have all of the buttons that an Xbox or PS4 controller has.
+Moonlight also supports controller vibration on these controllers with iOS/tvOS 14.
+You can also still use MFi controllers if you want, but they may not have all of the buttons that an Xbox or PS4 controller has and won't support vibration.

 Devices running iOS/tvOS 12 or earlier are limited to MFi controllers.
 We recommend the "extended layout" controllers which have most buttons present on a typical Xbox controller.
 Notably lacking on most MFi controllers are the L3 and R3 buttons and the Select button.
 When using the Auto setting for on-screen controls on iOS, an overlay will be displayed containing the buttons that your physical controller is missing.

+iPadOS 13.4 adds support for mouse input, though it is limited by the OS such that it doesn't work with games that capture the mouse pointer (like most FPS games) and you can't hold more than one mouse button down at a time. iPadOS 14 solves both of these limitations, however not all mice are compatible with the new enhanced iPadOS 14 mouse support.
+Compatibility for non-Apple mice seems to be best when connected via USB (with a USB-C to USB-A or Lightning to USB-A adapter) instead of Bluetooth.

 You can use the Apple TV remote as a touchpad to move the mouse cursor and click.